isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ## <a name="SS-core"></a>RF.core: Core Guidelines materials

-This section contains materials that has been useful for presenting the core guidelines and the ideas behind them:
+This section contains materials that have been useful for presenting the core guidelines and the ideas behind them:

 * [Our documents directory](https://github.com/isocpp/CppCoreGuidelines/tree/master/docs)
 * Stroustrup, Sutter, and Dos Reis: [A brief introduction to C++'s model for type- and resource-safety](http://www.stroustrup.com/resource-model.pdf).
 A paper with lots of examples.